dani763f/FLOSS-UX/docs/Study Findings/concepts_motivation/social.md

 # Social Interaction as a Motivational Factor

+Project work inevitably requires social interaction of some kind.
+How social are FLOSS projects?
+The study found that thinking consciously about social interaction as a strong motivator in FLOSS benefits projects and largely does away with the notion that developers inherently develop only for their own gain.
+{: .fs-6 .fw-300 }

+---

 In the study it was found that the social interaction that comes as a result of working closely together in a project is an important motivational factor in and of itself.
 This might not be considered the case initially, as social bonds takes time to build.
 However, it was argued by practically all of the contributors that participated in the study that social interaction has gone on to become one of their primary motivations for contributing and maintaining a FLOSS project.
 One contributor especially highlighted that he found it motivational to see the appraisal posts that often appear on reddit or other community outlets.

 > *“We receive a lot of feedback on Reddit with titles like "Just wanted to thank the Jellyfin devs for what they do".
 It might seem like something silly, but the fact that somebody is actually spending their time in making a thread just for saying nothing but ‘thank you’ means a lot.
 That's something very difficult to see in commercial projects."* (Interview, Jellyfin)